|The jOOQ User Manual. Multiple Pages : SQL building : SQL Statements (DML) : The SELECT statement : UNION, INTERSECTION and EXCEPT||previous : next|

 UNION, if you don't really need to remove duplicates.
 The following example shows how to use such a

 SELECT * FROM BOOK WHERE ID = 3 UNION ALL SELECT * FROM BOOK WHERE ID = 5

 INTERSECT is the operation that produces only those values that are returned by both subselects.

-EXCEPT is the operation that returns only those values that are returned exclusively in the first subselect.
+MINUS in Oracle) is the operation that returns only those values that are returned exclusively in the first subselect.
 Both operators will remove duplicates from their results.
-The SQL standard allows to specify the

 As previously mentioned in the manual's section about the ORDER BY clause, jOOQ has slightly changed the semantics of these set operators.
 While in SQL, a subselect may not contain any ORDER BY clause or LIMIT clause (unless you wrap the subselect into a nested SELECT), jOOQ allows you to do so.
 In order to select both the youngest and the oldest author from the database, you can issue the following statement with jOOQ (rendered to the MySQL dialect):